 - Higher Education Data Interoperability

 A (virtual) Roundtable on Higher Education Data Interoperability was held in September 2020.
 Following that, EQAR has continued its cooperation with various other European initiatives in the field of HE data in order to work on better connecting existing systems and data sets.
 As a first concrete problem domain it was agreed to tackle the question of higher education institution identifiers.
 Based on a number of agreed use cases, a technical group has been working on the requirements for an enhanced approach to identifying higher education institutions in Europe.
-These are currently under discussion and concrete proposals will be made on that basis.

 More about the European Blockchain Services Infrastructure (EBSI)